levithomason/sparrowbleu/README.md

 	- See which images they have selected
 	- See the total number of images they can select
 	- See how many images they have remaining to select

+## Image Galleries

+The site should have separate newborn, kids, families, engagement, and wedding galleries.
+These are static galleries updated by the photographer infrequently (~4 times per year).

+- Each gallery should:
+	- have a top nav link
+	- play automatically
+	- should transition between photos
+	- should show thumbs of all the images in the gallery
+	- should auto repeat